Internet Database of Periodic Tables

-Daubeny's weights (along with the modern mass) are given:
+Daubeny's element symbols and weights – along with the modern mass data – are tabulated:

 © Mark R. Leach 1999-